-In 2007, the Internet commerce company Amazon introduced a $399 electronic book (e-book) reader called the Kindle.
-The Kindle wasn't the first dedicated e-book reader device, but it didn't really have much competition -- there wasn't a huge demand in the market for e-book readers before the Kindle's launch.
+In 2007, the internet commerce company Amazon introduced a $399 electronic book (e-book) reader called the Kindle.
+The Kindle wasn't the first dedicated e-book reader device, but it didn't really have much competition — there wasn't a huge demand in the market for e-book readers before the Kindle's launch.

 Because Kindles are wireless, you can access the store without connecting the device to a computer.
 You can buy a book or subscribe to an electronic version of a newspaper on Amazon and download it directly to the Kindle.
-The second advantage is that Amazon has a large customer base.
-Both of these factors give the Kindle a leg up on the competition.
+Amazon also has a large customer base, which means a big audience for e-books — and lots of publishers and self-published authors wanting to jump into that market.
+These factors give the Kindle a leg up on the competition.

 Why would you want to use an e-book reader in the first place?
 One reason is that a single e-book reader can hold many titles.
 The $90 Kindle, Amazon's base model, comes with 8GB of storage.
 Although there's no standard size for e-books, it's safe to say that that 8GB is enough memory to hold thousands of titles.
 The original Kindle had a port that allowed users to save titles to a memory card, extending the device's capacity, but then again it only had 250MB of RAM built in.
 Today's models do not have card slots, but you can get the Kindle Paperwhite and Kindle Oasis configured with up to 32GB storage.
 Amazon offers free online storage for all of its content, so you may have a backup plan if you somehow run out of space.